nithixh/Python-Mini-Projects/README.md

 - **AP_series.py**
   Generates an Arithmetic Progression (AP) based on the first term, common difference, and number of terms.
 Prints the series along with the last term.

+- **sum_of_digits_in_string.py**
+  Extracts all digits from a given string and prints their sum.
+If no digits are found, it notifies the user.

 ## 🚀 How to Run